jeremyneveu/m2-npac-grac/chapters/en/06_supernovae.md

 The luminous fluxes $\Phi$ expressed in ($\gamma$/s/m$^2$) or (W/m$^2$) are called bolometric[^bolo] because they are integrated over the entire spectrum.
 Unfortunately, the ability to measure this quantity depends on the sensor used.
 In the visible and infrared, sensors are based on the photoelectric effect so they are transparent above a certain wavelength.
 In the visible and infrared, measured fluxes cannot be bolometric.

-Moreover, much information can be derived from measuring the color of an object, such as the type of supernova: for this it must be observed through different band-pass filters and compare the fluxes.
+Moreover, much information can be derived from measuring the color of an object, such as the type of supernova: for this it must be observed through different band-pass filters and to compare the fluxes.

 We introduce the spectral energy density of a star $S_\lambda(\lambda)$ expressed[^Sfreq] in W/m$^2$/nm.
 Let us note $T_f(\lambda)$ the transmission of the instrument equipped with a filter $f$.
 The measured flux is then:
 \begin{equation}